 For people who have an autoimmune disease, they are at an increased risk of developing other autoimmune conditions.
 So, if you have type 1 diabetes, then you are susceptible to another autoimmune disease (Type 1 Diabetes and Autoimmunity).
 This also means that if you don’t have type 1 diabetes, but you have another autoimmune condition, you are susceptible to developing type 1 diabetes.
 The most common autoimmune diseases that are associated with type 1 diabetes is coeliac disease and Hashimoto's thyroiditis.

 Approximately 2-5 percent of people with type 1 diabetes have an underactive thyroid and are called hypothyroid.
 Up to 20 percent of people with type 1 diabetes have positive antithyroid antibodies that can be measured in the blood (Thyroid Autoimmunity in Children and Adolescents With Type 1 Diabetes).
-Many people with antithyroid antibodies will go on to develop an autoimmune underactive thyroid called Hashimoto's thyoiditis.
+Many people with antithyroid antibodies will go on to develop an autoimmune underactive thyroid called Hashimoto's thyroiditis.

 It is suggested that children and adolescents with type 1 diabetes should be screened for autoimmune thyroiditis.
-If thyroid-stimulating hormone (TSH) levels are normal, it is suggested that screening should take place every 1-2 years as they develop an undeactive thyroid in the future.
+If thyroid stimulating hormone (TSH) levels are normal, it is suggested that screening should take place every 1-2 years as they develop an undeactive thyroid in the future.

 Whilst people with Hashimoto's disease develop an underactive thyroid, another group of people can produce antibodies that attack and stimulate the thyroid.
 This is called Graves disease.
 People with Graves disease can develop an overactive thyroid requiring treatment.

 Coeliac disease is an autoimmune condition where antibodies attack the lining of the upper part of the gut(small intestine) leading the a change in the structure that leads to an inability to absorb certain nutrients.
-The production of these antibodies is due to a genetic sucepatability and enviromental insult.
+The production of these antibodies is due to a genetic susceptibility and enviromental insult.
 This insult is a gluten, a plant based protein found in many grains and seeds.

 Approximately 5 percent of people with type 1 diabetes have coeliac disease and most cases of coeliac disease are diagnosed within five years of diabetes onset (Screening for Celiac Disease in Type 1 Diabetes: A Systematic Review).
 As with thyroiditis, it is also suggested that children and adolescents are screened for coeliac disease.
-If screening for coeliac disease is negative, then patients should be rescreened every 2 years, or whenever the person starts to exhibit signs of coeliac disease.
+If screening for coeliac disease is negative, then patients should be re-screened every 2 years, or whenever the person starts to exhibit signs of coeliac disease.

 The influence of the environment around us is another important factor in the development of type 1 diabetes.
 Studies have looked at the role of viruses and diet.